PixelsCommander/CanvasImage/README.md

     		-ms-interpolation-mode: nearest-neighbor;
 		}

 Yes, this will work until we do not have responsive images in app.
 Since we will start to use them - issue will appear again.
-This happens because of difference between antialiasing mechanisms in CSS engine and Android WebView component.
+This happens because of difference between antialiasing mechanisms of CSS engine and Android WebView component.
 CSS antialiases images before they were scaled and browser antialiasing is being applied after scaling.

-To avoid this effect you have to disable scaling somehow.
+To avoid this effect you have to have images absolutely unscaled somehow.
 Here CanvasImage can be best approach possible beacuse it replaces scaled images with unscaled canvases.